asuh/front-end-macos/readme.md

 ## System Tweaks

 Apple's default system settings are limiting and don't show a lot of information.
 Let's change the settings for better usability around the system.
+Note: keep in mind you probably have to re-open Finder or Terminal to see these changes

 ### Unhide the Library folder